Utilizing 3D printers to combat COVID-19

 Upon hearing about this shortage, Graham started researching the most efficient and effective designs, then came up with a plan and a goal to create 500 face shields and 500 face masks.
 Since the materials arrived, Graham and his wife Megan have been working around the clock to manufacture and assemble the 3D-printed masks and shields.
 To assist with the manufacturing costs — around $4 per item — Graham has launched a GoFundMe page with the hopes of raising $4,000.
 While financial assistance is appreciated, Graham insists that, “It’s not about the money, I just want to help out.”

 Unfortunately, many of the materials needed to create these items are in short supply.
 Helping Graham to source the materials and build a dedicated production space is his colleague, Jim Szautner, the Dean of Manufacturing and Automation.
 The pair are working on a plan to utilize SAIT’s supplies and equipment with the hopes of operating out of a designated room that will be regularly sanitized to ensure product quality and cleanliness.

 Of the materials required to make these items, ¼” and 1” braided elastic, presentation covers for face shields and printer filament are needed most.
 If you happen to know where Graham could source these materials, please reach out to him via email.
-If you wish to donate to his fund, please visit the GoFundMe page.

 Find out more about SAIT’s everyday heroes — alumni, instructors and students using their skills to make a difference on the front lines.
 Visit sait.ca/bettertogether for more.